Kwibuka

 What is Kwibuka?

 Kwibuka (meaning “to remember” in Kinyarwanda) is an annual commemoration dedicated to honoring the victims of the 1994 Genocide against the Tutsi in Rwanda.
-This remembrance unites communities in Rwanda, in USA and around the world to pay tribute to those who lost their lives, support survivors, and promote a future rooted in peace and unity.
+This remembrance unites communities in Rwanda, in the USA and around the world to pay tribute to those who lost their lives, support survivors, and promote a future rooted in peace and unity.

 Why Kwibuka?